Nothing ruins the thrill of sightseeing more than dragging around heavy

 To keep your belongings safe, it’s a good idea to put locks on your bags before storing them at the airport.
 This will give you peace of mind and ensure that your belongings are secure while you’re away.

-- Contact the airport, or check their website to find out if storage services or storage lockers are available.
+1. Contact the airport or check their website to find out if storage services or storage lockers are available.

-- Check the opening and closing hours s you don’t get caught in a difficult situation when it is time to return.
+3. Check the opening and closing hours so you don’t get caught in a difficult situation when it is time to return.

-- For added security, it’s a good idea to put locks on your bags.
+4. It’s a good idea to put locks on your bags for added security.

 8) Check in your bags early at the airport